Forrest-Curry/Mystery_buttons_Senior_IS/README.md

 # Mystery Buttons Game
-The software implementation for the Mystery Buttons game for the completion of my senior independent study project
+The software implementation of the Mystery Buttons game for the completion of my senior independent study project